mathaix/InstantSearch/README.md

 This application demos how to build an Autocomplete/Search Solution.

 ### Context
-ITA Software now part of Google are well knownfor their tough Hiring puzzles.
+ITA Software now part of Google are well known for their tough Hiring puzzles.
 This was built as a solution to the problem below

 #### Problem Description: